aherranz/elm-navigator/README.md

-A module that exposes the read-only properties of `window.navigator` ([Navigator](https://developer.mozilla.org/en/docs/Web/API/Navigator)): the state and the identity of the user agent.
-A tiny module to detect the vendor prefix string.
+A module that exposes the read-only properties of `window.navigator` ([Navigator](https://developer.mozilla.org/en/docs/Web/API/Navigator)): the state and the identity of the user agent

 ### Usage